Jamie McMurray: Broadcast career

 Following his departure from Chip Ganassi Racing at the end of the 2018 season, McMurray signed with Fox Sports to be an analyst for their Fox NASCAR broadcast team starting in 2019.
-He will appear in the NASCAR RaceDay pre-race show and the NASCAR Race Hub midweek news show.
+He appeared in the NASCAR RaceDay pre-race show and the NASCAR Race Hub midweek news show.
+McMurray also joined CW Sports as a color commentator for their NASCAR on The CW broadcast team in 2025.

 Personal life

 McMurray was born in Joplin, Missouri.
 He grew up racing go-karts and competed in nearly every form of karting around the country before moving to late-model stock cars.
 In 2007, McMurray returned to the karting ranks and still competes in World Karting Association races on many of his open weekends.
 He races annually at the World Karting Association's Daytona KartWeek in late December.

 McMurray married Christy Futrell in July 2009.
 Their first child Carter Scott McMurray was born Thanksgiving morning, November 25, 2010.
 Their second child, a daughter named Hazel, was born February 11, 2013.
+Carter currently races full-time in the SMART Modified Tour.

 Through his trouble-filled 2009, and his contrasting 2010, McMurray found the power of prayer.
 Following his win at Charlotte in 2010, McMurray said in his post-race interview, "As those laps were winding down, I was thinking about Daytona and why I cry and the power of prayer.
 I had a tough year last year.
 I found out the power of prayer and what that can do for you.
 When you get to victory lane, and you get to experience this, it just makes you a believer."

 Throughout 2017, McMurray has also been actively running and cycling with other drivers.
 McMurray completed the Assault on Mt.
 Mitchell on May 5, and on December 12, competed in his first marathon, the Kiawah Island Golf Resort Marathon.